 The Aspire Teacher Prep program provides innovative preparation aligned to the skills that teachers need to be successful in their first year of teaching and throughout their career in the classroom.
 Learn how you can be a teacher and make a meaningful impact throughout your career.

 The Aspire Teacher Prep program works in partnership with teacher candidates transitioning into teaching positions within school districts across North Carolina.
 Each teacher candidate has the opportunity to make a significant impact in the lives of students.
 This 15-month program provides teachers with an accelerated alternative teacher licensure program that uniquely blends knowledge acquisition with hands-on application for a context-specific experience.
 The program includes three core components 1) fully online, relevant, and competency-based courses; 2) dedicated responsive and accessible coaches trained to support new educators; and 3) a network of beginning teachers that serves as a resource to collaboratively design solutions for common problems of practice.

 The Aspire Teacher Prep program enriches teacher preparation through a clinical practice that is interwoven with coursework.
-This approach creates opportunities for teachers to connect what they learn through the coursework in their own context, planning and reflecting on their instruction.
+This approach creates opportunities for teachers to connect and apply what they learn through the coursework in their own context, planning and reflecting on their instruction.
 Teachers make sense of theory in practice and hone skills in classroom culture, management and student engagement, and pedagogy, the art of teaching.

 A peer network is incorporated into the program to provide teachers with opportunities to share promising practices and troubleshoot challenges with peers across the state who understand the unique complexity of the challenges they confront.

-The Aspire Teacher Prep program is a 15-month program and accepts a new cohort of teachers each fall and spring During the program, teachers will participate in 4 courses: Designing Safe and Intentional Classrooms; Designing for Equity and Rigor; (Re)Designing, Revising, and Refining; and Designing with Advanced Techniques.
-Courses will be delivered through a combination of synchronous and asynchronous virtual modules.
-While each course provides new learning and emphasizes its own content, the information presented in each course spirals throughout the program so that what is learned in the first course is enhanced and refined throughout the teacher’s tenure in the program.
+The Aspire Teacher Prep program is a 15-month program with rolling enrollment.
+Courses begin in the fall and spring of each year.
+During the program, teachers will participate in 4 courses: Classroom Culture, Behavior Management & Systems of Support; Intentional Planning and Facilitation of Learning; Redesigning Core Instruction for Unique Learners; and, Teacher Leadership and Development.
+Courses are delivered through a combination of synchronous and asynchronous virtual modules.
+While each course provides new learning and emphasizes its own content, information is interwoven throughout the program so that what is learned in the first course is enhanced and refined throughout the program.

-Aspire Teacher Prep participants come from all different backgrounds and a variety of college majors.
-What connects each teacher is their commitment to making a difference in a child’s life by raising academic achievement in high needs schools.
-Each Aspire Teacher Prep participant believes in the potential of the ability of all students to be successful and engage and contribute to their community in a diverse and ever-changing world.
+Aspire Teacher Prep participants come from all different backgrounds and a variety of college majors and careers.
+What connects each teacher is their commitment to making a difference in a student’s life by supporting their growth and academic achievement.
+Each Aspire Teacher Prep candidate believes in the potential of the ability of all students to be successful and engage and contribute to their community in a diverse and ever-changing world.

-By joining the Aspire Teacher Prep program, participants will join a network of teachers who share their convictions and determination to collectively work toward all kids having access to an excellent education.
-To join this powerful network, please fill out our online application form or contact Fredrica Nash at email@example.com.
+By joining the Aspire Teacher Prep program, candidates will join a network of teachers who share their convictions and determination to collectively work toward all kids having access to an excellent education.
+To join this powerful network, please contact Fredrica Nash at email@example.com.